MasterBel2/Master-GUI-Framework/README.md

 # Master-GUI-Framework
 A GUI framework for the Spring Engine.

+This readme is outdated, but still vaguely correct.

 ## Overview:

 This framework provides a group of basic UI components that can be combined to build a complex UI.
 An interface element simply has to implement a `Layout()` and `Draw(x, y)` function, and have an entry for `.width` and `.height` in the table.
 For a basic example, see `framework:Rect()`.